Risk Management Amplify Platform

 What can be done

-API 9: Improper Assets Management
+API 9: Improper Inventory Management

 The problem

-You’ve been building APIs for some time now and they meet all your security processes and pass all your testing.
-However, you’ve overlooked or have untracked and/or undocumented APIs which that have slipped through your net.
-Attackers in most cases take advantage of the weakest link in your system and these exposed old APIs are ripe for the picking.
-The first thing an attacker is going to do when they see your API version is /v3, is to try /v1 to see if the security mechanisms in place for /v3 also apply for /v1.
-Often times they don’t, and the attacker has got their foot into your enterprise.
+The first thing an attacker is going to do when they see your API version is /v3 is to try /v1 to see if the security mechanisms in place for /v3 also apply to /v1.
+Often, they don’t, and the attacker has got their foot into your enterprise.

 What can be done